-Kaley Cuoco Says Penny’s Ending on ‘The Big Bang Theory’ Is ‘Beautiful’
+Kaley Cuoco Says Penny’s Ending On ‘The Big Bang Theory’ Is ‘Beautiful’

 The actress also said the finale was an “incredibly touching final two episodes.
 I think we can say that.
 It’s unbelievably special.”

-She added that she was not totally opposed to a spin-off or revival series — on one condition: if The Big Bang Theory creator and producer, Chuck Lorre was involved with the project.
+She added that she was not totally opposed to a spinoff or revival series but only on one condition: The Big Bang Theory creator and producer Chuck Lorre must be involved with the project.
 She said if Lorre asked her to it, she would say yes.

-“Other than that, I don’t see a spin-off for myself.
+“Other than that, I don’t see a spinoff for myself.
 But I don’t like to say no to Chuck.
 So if he wanted it, I’m in!” she said.

 The two-part finale for The Big Bang Theory, which has been entertaining fans for 12 years, will air Thursday, May 16 at 8 p.m.
 ET/PT on CBS.